ThespianNemo/School-Zone/README.md

 # ** School-Zone **
 ## Colaborator's Section
-- Preston
-- **collaborator**
+**collaborator**

+* Preston Cropp
-* Ryan
+* Ryan Walker
-* Adam
+* Adam Sheets

-Our user is someone new to the area or is planning on relocating to another area and needs to know information regarding schools for their kids.
+**School-Zone** - The Future For Those Most Important to Us!

+Our user is someone who wants the best for their family when it comes to education.
+Whether relocating to a new area or just curiouus about educational opportunities in their current area, School-Zone gives them the tools they'll need to make a well informed decision about where their child can get the best education available.

 By entering a zip code, choosing parameters such as public, private, charter, etc., and grade level (elementary middle, high school), they will be given a list of schools near their zip code.